Introduction: All about Ozone

 Like other environmental concerns, ozone depletion is an important issue and considered a major environmental issue by many environmental scientists.

 Have you ever felt the sun’s intensity ripping through your skin on a hot afternoon?
 Probably so.

 But the sun is nowhere near the earth.
 The sun is estimated to be about 150 million kilometers (93 million miles) from our planet earth.
 Every day, as the sun rises, we begin to feel the heat.
 This heat is radiated through millions of space, and yet we still feel it.

 The rays from the sun contain Ultra Violet Rays (UV Rays).
-UV rays are not all bad, because it helps human with Vitamin D. But too much of it is very dangerous. (we shall see why very soon).
+UV rays are not all bad, because it helps humans with Vitamin D. But too much of it is very dangerous.

-Unfortunately, manufacturing activities since the industrial revolution have caused a disturbance in the atmosphere and opened up for more UV rays to come through to the earth.
-There have been serious consequences, and potentially it can get worse if we do not act responsibly.
+Manufacturing activities have caused a disturbance in the atmosphere’s natural balance since the industrial revolution.
+That has opened up the atmosphere for more UV rays to come through to the earth.

 It is a layer in the stratosphere containing a relatively high concentration of ozone gas.

 The earth’s atmosphere is divided into several layers, and each layer plays an important role.
 The first region extending about 10km upwards from the earth’s surface is called the troposphere.
 Many human activities like mountain climbing, gas balloons, and smaller aircraft operate within this region.

 The next layer, extending about 15-60 km is called the stratosphere.
 The ozone layer is mainly found in the lower portion of the stratosphere from approximately 20 to 30 kilometers (12 to 19 mi) above Earth, though the thickness varies seasonally and geographically.

 The ozone layer protects the earth from the sun’s UV Rays.
 If the ozone layer is depleted by human action, the effects on the planet could be catastrophic.